yurisim/demos/tutorial.md

    - `npm install -g nx`
 2. Create a Nest Nx workspace on the command prompt
    - `npx create-nx-workspace demos --package-manager=yarn`
-   - Choose your style => Select integrated
+   - Choose your style => Select integrated using the arrow keys.
    - What to create in the new workspace => Select Nest
    - Application name => prisma-api
    - When asked to enable distributed caching to make your CI faster => Select No